Planning a Landscape Photography Photoshoot

-The planning stage includes several aspects, and each of them should align perfectly to make the whole structure work.
+The planning stage includes several aspects.
+And each of them should align perfectly to make the whole thing work.
 There are basically two approaches—happy snapping and proper planning.

 The former is good when you want to have fun and unwind with no serious expectations.
-Sometimes the stars align and you get a great shot, but chances are slim.
+Sometimes the stars align and you get a great shot.
+But not always.

-The latter approach is about planning, improving chances and using your mind and skills efficiently.
-I strongly recommend planning every single shoot to get the best possible landscape pictures.
+The latter approach is about planning, improving chances, and using your mind and skills efficiently.
+I strongly recommend planning every shoot to get the best landscape pictures.

 The weather has the most significant impact on the final landscape pictures.
-The cloud cover, the wind, tide, humidity—everything plays a role.
-There are no set rules because it differs for each scenery type.
+The cloud cover, wind, tide, humidity—everything plays a role.
+There are no set rules because they differ for each scenery type.

-High clouds typically produce better colours and start to lighten up much earlier than the low clouds.
+High clouds typically produce better colors and start to brighten up much earlier than low clouds.

-For the general landscape photo shoot, I wouldn’t go out if the cloud cover is less than 30%.
-For a morning forest walk, I could easily go out when the sky is clear.
-The same clear sky works fine to shoot some of the seaside lifestyle photography.
+For the general landscape photoshoot, I wouldn’t go out if the cloud cover is less than 30%.
+For a morning forest walk, I could easily go out when the sky is clear because of the tree cover.
+The same clear sky works fine for shooting some seaside photography.

-The general idea is to think in advance what kind of cloud cover works for your area and go from there.
+The general idea is to think beforehand about what kind of cloud cover works for your area and go from there.

-The force and direction of the wind can also play a role in the decision making.
-For instance, a strong wind blowing from the sea will surely cover your lenses with a salty spray so it could be wise to go to the cliffs, for instance.
+The force and direction of the wind can also play a role in decision-making.
+For instance, a strong wind blowing from the sea will cover your lenses with a salty spray.
+So it could be wise to go to an elevated shooting location, like cliffs.

-Also, wind is very important for long exposures.
-The faster the clouds move, the more prominent cloud trails they produce.
-So, if the plan is to create some movement in the sky, strong winds work better.
+And the wind is very important for long exposures.
+The faster the clouds move, the more prominent cloud trails will appear.
+So if you plan to create movement in the sky, strong winds work better.

-Photographers adore fog and haze.
-Weather websites have general predictions and sometimes we could miss perfect fog if we skipped physics in school.
-For fog to form, we need a temperature lower than the Dew Point (shown on Accuweather).
+Lots of photographers adore fog and haze.
+Weather websites have general predictions.
+And sometimes, we could miss perfect fog if we skipped physics in school.
+For fog to form, we need a temperature lower than the dew point (shown on Accuweather).

 The dew point calculation includes humidity, of course.
-But the weather sites don’t take into account that certain areas have higher humidity than average.
-Like, near the lake or the river.
+But some weather sites don’t consider that certain areas have higher humidity than average.

-So, if the forecast isn’t showing fog, but the temperature is just 1-2C higher than the Dew Point, and the general humidity is high enough (> 85%), there’s a good chance of witnessing morning fog.
+So if the forecast isn’t showing fog, but the temperature is just 1 to 2 degrees higher than the dew point, and the general humidity is high enough (> 85%), there’s a good chance of witnessing morning fog.

 2. Pick the Right Time of Day and Year

-Walk around, try several frames and then you’ll know which side you need the light coming from.
+Walk around and try several frames.
+And then you’ll know which side you need the light coming from.

-The hard part here is that the Sun position changes throughout the year and you need to include it in planning.
-The easy way to determine the exact Sun position is to use SunCalc right in your browser.
-The other way is to use apps like “PlanIt!
-For Photographers”, TPE or PhotoPills.
+The hard part here is that the sun’s position changes throughout the year.
+And you need to include it in planning.
+The easy way to determine the exact sun position is to use SunCalc right in your browser.
+The other way is to use apps like PlanIt!, Photo Ephemeris, or PhotoPills.

-They also show this data for any day/time/year and also have a virtual reality mode where the app shows Sun position overlaid on the camera picture of your phone.
+They also show this data for any day, time, or year.
+They even have a virtual reality mode where the app shows the position of the sun overlaid on the picture.

-Make notes, don’t rely fully on your memory.
-Too many places and conditions to remember.
+I suggest taking notes.
+Don’t rely fully on your memory.
+There are too many places and conditions to remember.

 The best way to prepare is to research on the spot.
-Come over well before the best light, walk around, take notes of the best spots and points of view.
-Envision where the Sun is going to be at certain times and see what’s the best position to stand.
+Arrive well before the best light, walk around, and take notes of the best spots and points of view.
+Envision where the sun will be at certain times and decide on the best vantage point.

-This research is also good for safety – you get familiar with the area.
+This research is also good for safety.
+It will allow you to get familiar with the area.
 This is when you determine if the area works for sunsets or sunrises, how a long exposure shapes the terrain, etc.

 Another aspect of this research is to discard certain locations.
-You could see some fantastic photo on the internet, and in reality, it is completely different.
+You could see some fantastic photos on the internet, but in reality, it is completely different.

 It could work only for a certain season or tide level or only in a certain light.
 Or some landmark has been destroyed.
 Or it’s so full of photographers that it is no longer possible to do any serious photography.